torchbox/torchbox-frontend/README.md

   If you are sure that gatsby is confused and that the field `isCalledDave` does exist then you just need to refresh your cache with a simple `rm -r ./.cache/*` command.

+  ## Site management

+  The site is hosted on Netlify, and you can get access to the build using the torchbox@gmail.com email - password in pwamn.

+  The gatsby site is rebuilt every time a change is published on the headless CMS.
+If a build fails for any reason, then Netlify will continue to serve up the older version.

+  ## Deployment

+  Pre-launch: pushing changes to the `develop` branch will automatically trigger a redeploy to https://tbx-staging.netlify.com/

+  Post-launch: we will have a staging and production version of the gatsby site, linked to `staging` and `master` branches.